cn0047/stash/ed/t/patterns.architectural/ddd.md

 * Ubiquitous Language (own consistent and specialized language).
 * Iterative approach.

+Generic subdomain - general principles everyone knows or details that belong to specialties which are not primary domain focus, but play a supporting role.

 #### Model.

 A system of abstractions that describes selected aspects of a domain